 In addition to the Justice for All Campaign and the Champion of Justice Society, the Commission offers several opportunities for designated support.
-If you are interested in making a lasting impact on access to justice through a designated gift through your estate or other gift planning vehicle, please contact Catherine Galloway, at 512.427.1892 or firstname.lastname@example.org.
+If you are interested in making a lasting impact on access to justice through a designated gift through your estate or other gift planning vehicle, please contact Amy Price, at 512.427.1859 or Amy.Price@texasbar.com.

 Here are just a few examples of the impact that your contribution can make:

 - A $75,000 donation can underwrite equipment, technology, staff, or rent for a legal aid office.